 With a curiosity about people and things limited only by an unfortunate fear of riding on buses, Tom has traveled to several of the United States in search of adventure.
 Also, after thinking about it for years, he finally visited California.

 Tom is married to his high school sweetheart.
-He has two adult children.Two cats round out the all-American family.
+He has two adult children who can’t stand it when he calls them “adult children.”

-He is currently Director of Marketing and Recruitment at St. Clair County Community College in Port Huron, Michigan, which means, of course, that’s he’s a pretty hot plate of oatmeal, baby.
+He is currently Director of Admissions at St. Clair County Community College in Port Huron, Michigan, which means, of course, that’s he’s a pretty hot plate of oatmeal, baby.
 People know him.

 Tom’s also an actor and director in the legitimate theater, believing that the whole “film thing” will soon blow over.
 He used to teach acting and improvisational theater at SC4 as well, so if there was ever a shy bone in his body, it’s been removed and put in a jar of formaldehyde by now.